BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-20-light-probe-diff.webp)
 {.is-success}

-You can see that on incorrect one, there's no indirect lighting (harsh shadows).
+In the incorrectly-rendered level, there's no indirect lighting, which results in harsh shadows.

 > Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `HDRI` maps
 !!!
 If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the `LightingTrigger`, so rendering will take some time !!!